mucherino/teaching/HPC/MultiAgentSSP.md

 The Boolean vector (representing a solution to the SSP) is initialized so that all its elements are set of *false* (i.e. 0).

-## What is the error?
+## How to estimate the error for an SSP solution?

-Before beginning with the development of our multi-agent approach for solving the SSP, let's write a Java method that is capable to compute the error caused by a given solution (actually by the one that is currently stored in the array ```solution```).
-The error $e$ can be computed as:
+Before beginning with the development of our multi-agent approach for solving the SSP, we need to write a Java method that is capable to compute the error associated to a given solution (actually, it's the solution which is currently stored in the array ```solution``` that the method will take into account).
+The error $e$ can be defined as:

 $$
 e = t - \sum_{i=1}^n x_i s_i .